jbwiggi3/x9115wig/paper/README.md

 In these new development models, a large portion of the development effort shifted from being completed before the code was released to after (Larman, & Basili, 2003).
 This development happens once deployed code starts revealing bugs.
 These bugs are discovered by end-users and end-users can report bugs to the software engineers via bug reports.
 However, these reports can become unruly once there is a high number of reports being submitted with a high velocity, which is often the case in today’s systems which cater to many users (Bettenburg, Premraj, Zimmermann, & Kim, 2008).

 Each bug report that is submitted needs to be reviewed, combined with other bug reports like it, ranked based on it’s priority, and corrected in the code.
 The process of reviewing the bugs, especially identifying duplicates, or triaging, uses up a considerable amount of developer time.
-The more developer time the bug management task takes, the less availability the developers have for new functionalities or projects and can cut into a company's productivity (Sun, Lo, Khoo, & Jiang, 2011).
+There have been large amounts of work done to understand and improve debugging, but the developer cost still remains high (Zeller, 2009).The more developer time the bug management task takes, the less availability the developers have for new functionalities or projects and can cut into a company's productivity (Sun, Lo, Khoo, & Jiang, 2011).

 As the software engineering field has advanced, so have the tools for software development.
 Tools such as Bugzilla, a web interface for reporting bugs, are now publically available and help create some bug infrastructure for users (Serrano, & Ciordia, 2005).
 In their most basic forms, these systems act as a way to aggregate bug information and are helpful to software developers when addressing the bugs.